rademacher-p/stats-learn/docs/source/usage.rst

 functionality above, including a loss table and a graphic showing how the :code:`predict` functions fit the training data.
 The :code:`model_assess` function performs Monte Carlo approximation of the expected loss by repeatedly generating and evaluating on new datasets, enabling statistically meaningful evaluation.
-Observe that it can be used for bothvisualization of both the prediction statistics and of the average loss.
+Observe that it can be used for both visualization of both the prediction statistics and of the average loss.

 .. code-block::